All you need to know about natural deodorant (without aluminium)

 By the way, there are a handful of people who are or turn out to be allergic to baking soda.
 You can recognize the allergy by the black spots that appear under your armpits.
 Fortunately, both Soapwalla and Agent Nateur also have a baking soda-free deodorant.

 Without perfume and alcohol alcohol

 So there are deodorants that do not contain aluminum chloride, but instead contain alcohol and perfume.
 Alcohol causes your skin to dry out (so you don't sweat), perfume of course masks the smell.
 Fortunately, a good, organic deodorant also works fine without perfume or alcohol.
 This is proven by the deodorant brands we offer, besides Agent Nateur and Soapwalla also Girl Smells and Salt & Stone.
 Choose your variant, in the form of a stick, roller or as a cream.
-Most deodorants are odorless, except for Girl Smells: they contain a natural, essential oil.
+Also, most deodorants smell heavenly (especially the ones from Agent Nateur).

 Good to know: if you make the switch from deodorant with aluminium to clean deodorant without aluminium, it's good to have your armpits detoxed first.
 This can be done with the Underarm Detox Mask by Girl Smells.
 You will first sweat a bit more, because the toxins have to leave your body first.
 After that your armpits are used and you are ready for your new deo!